wanifarooq/Gnn_Noise_Robustness_Benchmarking/README.md

 # Experiments

-It is possible to observe here some of the experiments conducted during the work.
+This section presents some of the experiments conducted during the work.

+## Cora
-The following figures present the results on the Cora dataset under a uniform setup, with different noise levels.
+The following figures show the results on the Cora dataset under a uniform setup, with different noise levels.
 Two types of noise are considered: **Uniform** and **Instance**.

 <p align="center">
   <img src="images/Symmetric.png" alt="Uniform Noise" width="49%">